A21 safety package

 A21/A25 junction improvements

-We’ve recently conducted video surveys to find out how pedestrians move around the junction to see if we can make any improvements.
-This data is currently being reviewed.
+We’ve since conducted video surveys to find out how pedestrians move around the junction, to see if we can make any improvements.
+We've reviewed this data and are currently designing improvements to the junction for pedestrians.
+We anticipate starting construction in Autumn 2024.

 Sevenoaks Bypass laybys